ppy/osu-wiki/wiki/Achievements/en.md

 Hush-Hush
 ---------

 Achievements of this kind have no obvious way to get them.
-The player himself must find out what he needs to do in order to unlock the achievement.
+The player must find out what needs to be done in order to unlock the achievement.
 The title itself is a clue.

 | ![Don't let the bunny distract you!](/wiki/Achievements/img/all-secret-bunny.png "Don't let the bunny distract you!") | ![S-Ranker](/wiki/Achievements/img/all-secret-rank-s.png "S-Ranker") | ![Most Improved](/wiki/Achievements/img/all-secret-improved.png "Most Improved") | ![Non-stop Dancer](/wiki/Achievements/img/all-secret-dancer.png "Non-stop Dancer") |